John Seeberg

 The second ingredient is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a cat food, they are a common component in many wet products.

 The third ingredient is tomato paste.
-Unlike the controversial item, tomato pomace, the tomato paste detailed here does not include the skin or seeds of the fruit.
+The tomato paste detailed here does not include the skin or seeds of the fruit.

 The fourth ingredient is cranberries, a nutrient-rich fruit that’s also high in fiber.